 With a fixed-term lease, the landlord may not raise the rent during the lease, unless the increase is specifically called for in the lease, or unless the renter agrees.
 At the end of the lease, the landlord may raise the rent, subject to any rent control laws.

 Few communities have rent control laws.
-In fact, communities in only six states -- California, the District of Columbia, Maryland, New Jersey, and New York, and Oregon (statewide) -- have rent control laws that limit the amount of rent landlords may charge.
+In fact, communities in only six states—California (statewide), the District of Columbia, Maryland, New Jersey, and New York (statewide), and Oregon (statewide)—have rent control laws that limit the amount of rent landlords may charge.

-Rent control ordinances (also called rent stabilization or maximum rent regulation) limit the circumstances and the times that rent may be increased, and the percentage by which rent can be increased each year.
-Landlords and tenants in Oregon and cities with rent control should be sure to get a current copy of the rent control ordinance and any regulations interpreting it.
-Check the phone book for the address and phone number of the local rent control board or contact the mayor or city manager's office.
+Rent control laws (also called rent stabilization or maximum rent regulation) limit the circumstances and the times that rent may be increased, and the percentage by which rent can be increased each year.
+Landlords and tenants in states and cities with rent control should be sure to get a current copy of the rent control laws and any regulations interpreting them.
+Searching online for your state or city and "rent control" will likely pull up the website for the board or state agency that administers rent control.